kolbyn24/Notes/03 - Content/S4U2self Absue.md

 S4U2self allows a service to obtain a TGS to itself on behalf of a user, and S4U2proxy allows the service to obtain a TGS on behalf of a user to a second service.

+use `/ticket:rto.kirbi` to export ticket locally with a rubeus command.

 We can gain access to a domain computer if we have its RC4, AES256 or TGT.

 ```